Sending FBA goods to Amazon: How to ensure your inbound shipment arrives safely at the warehouse

 Well over 80 percent of third-party sellers on the Amazon marketplaces use FBA (“Fulfillment by Amazon”).
 Despite all the complaints, this number says a lot about the service: The quality is apparently so good that most sellers prefer to rely on FBA rather than build their own logistics.
-When an order comes in, storage, pick & pack, shipping, customer service, and returns management are handled by the online giant, while the actual seller has no more work to do with it.
+When an order comes in, storage, pick & pack, shipping, customer service, and returns management are handled by the online giant, while the actual seller has no work to do with it.

 To announce a shipment, there are several options:

-Send FBA goods to Amazon: These rules of the inbound process must be known by sellers
+Sending FBA goods to Amazon: These rules of the inbound process must be known by sellers

 How should shipments be packaged?